-An honors option is a faculty-mentored project that extends the content of a course (whether in depth or in breadth).
-It typically spans the semester, and it concludes with a presentation in some public setting.
+An honors option is a faculty-mentored project that extends the content of a course in a substantive way (whether in depth or in breadth).
+It typically spans the semester, and it always concludes with a presentation in some public setting.
 In the best cases, these projects lead to positive and productive professional relationships.

 Overview of Process

-- The student will start the application form and produce a written proposal (they have access to exemplars, but your help is always beneficial at this stage).
+The student will start the application form and produce a written proposal.
+(Students have access to examples of successful proposals, and should follow their lead.
+Your help is always beneficial at this stage.)